ttab/elephant-repository/README.md

 ## Calling the API

-The API is defined in [service.proto](rpc/repository/service.proto).
+The API is defined in [service.proto](https://github.com/ttab/elephant-api/blob/main/repository/service.proto).

-Run `make proto` to re-generate code based on the protobuf declaration.
-This will run in a local docker image (to avoid a dep on local protoc), so it'll take some time to build the first time, but should be quick after that.

 ### Retrieving a token